 - The Ask Every Student Academy’s Voting 101 Module

 - Civic Engagement Packet or Voter Pledge Cards

 - Voting as a Student 101 slide deck

 Join the SLSV Coalition’s listserv!
 We are always pushing out funding opportunities from the network when they become available.
 Examples of funding opportunities we have offered or highlighted in the past were one-time grants, implementation grants, Civic Holiday Campus Takeover Grants, and rapid response grants.
-Sign up for an informational here!
+Join the Coalition here!